cosmcbun/Explainable-Ai-Comps-2024/Website/XAI-Carleton-Comps-2024/docs/User Study/ResNet - Qualitative Takeaways.md

 title: "ResNet: Qualitative Takeaways"
 ---

-# ResNet: Qualitavie Takeaways
+# ResNet: Qualitative Takeaways

 ### LIME and Anchoring more intuitive...

 Multiple participants noted that LIME and Anchoring produced more intuitive explanations than Shapley.
-One participant said "I can kind of see a snake in Shapley but there is no 'oh okay' moment like LIME has" about the explanations below of the model's prediction of horned viper.
+One participant said "I can kind of see a snake in Shapley but there is no 'oh okay' moment like LIME has" about the explanations below of the model's "horned viper" prediction.

 ![Figure 1](/img/user_study/horned_viper-slide.jpg "An image of a cat, with explanations for why it was predicted as a horned viper")